-This particular event was seminal to me, as I’ve always seen China’s capabilities as more than cheap manufacturing.
-I ‘ve developed and built many products in China beginning decades ago – not because China labor was cheap, but because I could not get products built in the United States at any price.
-The interest wasn’t here and our infrastructure had eroded.
-In contrast, China offered technical expertise, highly motivated engineers, and dramatically faster time to market, all in addition to low cost manufacturing expertise.
+This particular event was seminal to me, as I’ve always viewed China’s capabilities as more than cheap manufacturing.
+I’ve developed and built many products in China beginning decades ago – not because China labor was cheap, but because I could not get products built in the United States at any price.
+The interest wasn’t here and our infrastructure wasn’t capable.
+In contrast, China offered technical proficiency, highly motivated engineers, and dramatically faster time to market, all in addition to low cost manufacturing expertise.

-China learnerd quickly how to design for manufacturability, iterate faster than Western firms, and compress entire supply chains by clustering suppliers, engineers, and factories together, a subject covered in last year’s top-selling business book, Apple in China.
+China learnerd quickly how to design for manufacturability, iterate faster than Western firms, and optimize entire supply chains by clustering suppliers, engineers, and factories together, a subject covered in last year’s top-selling business book, Apple in China.

 We Americans, meanwhile, clung to a comforting myth: that innovation would always remain ours, even if production moved offshore.
 James Fallows warned against this illusion years ago in The Atlantic.
 In “China Makes, the World Takes,” he wrote: